aksio-insurtech/Fundamentals/Documentation/serialization.md

 even move your code to another namespace.
 Some serializers offer a way to define a discriminator which could be a string, or a unique identifier identifying it that does not couple oneself to the name.

-In Cratis, we have taken the latter approach, but made it a consistent approach independent of the serializers.
+In the Aksio Fundamentals, we have taken the latter approach, but made it a consistent approach independent of the serializers.

 Lets say you have an interface like below: